Global properties of a Hecke ring associated with the Heisenberg Lie algebra: Case of the free abelian Lie algebra

-Our series $\dZrs$ is nothing but the Dirichlet series treated in \cite[Chapter 3]{S2}.
-Since $\Z^r$ satisfies the assumption of \cite[Lemma 3.2]{Hy2}, we have the following theorem: \begin{thm} The Euler product formulae for $\dZrs$ and $\hdZrs$ hold, i.e.,
+The series $\dZrs$ is none other than the formal Dirichlet series treated in \cite[Chapter 3]{S2}.
+Since $\etadZr$ is bijective, the following theorem is obtained: \begin{thm} The Euler product formulae for $\dZrs$ and $\hdZrs$ hold; i.e.,